HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/tools/Export_Pages_xmlaccess.md

-# How to export a single page individually or export page hierarchies?
+# How to Export a Single Page or a Page Hierarchy

 ## Applies to
 >